MyriamFentanes/katacoda-scenarios/rhpam-7-workshop/business-policies-decisions-scenario/businessModel.md

 - Fraud Data
 - Additional Information

-##The difference between these and the Actors is that this entities are the ones that contain data that is relevant to process the dispute.
-This data will come from the different actors and then stored in process variables.
+## The difference between these entities and the Actors is that this entities are the ones that contain data that is relevant to process the dispute.
+This data will come from the different actors and then it will be stored in process variables.

 ## The Business Domain Context